Roshan1917/FlowiseChatEmbed/README.md

 # - Cloud:  [Your Platform URL] (e.g., https://your-app.herokuapp.com)
 ```

-4. Once the proxy server is running in production, you will be able to embed your chatbots safely without exposing your Flowise API host and chatflow IDs as below:
+4. Once the proxy server is running in production, you will be able to embed your chatbots safely without exposing your AI Studio API host and chatflow IDs as below:

 ```html
 <script type="module">